DaveyvanTilburg/AdaptableMapper/README.md

  * Add 100% code coverage for Xml Mapping
  * Add 100% code coverage for Json Mapping
  * Simplify some error messaging (some errors cascade into other errors)
+ * Isolate everything regarding traversal functionality, so that new functionalities can be added (conditionals and Formatting)
+ * Add formatting for DateTimes, included as a formatter for SetValue implementations

 Current plans:
- * Isolate everything regarding traversal functionality, so that new functionalities can be added (conditionals and translations)

 Future plans in relative priority order:
  * GetScopeStayHere
  * GetTemplateStayHere
+ * Traversals
+    * GetValueStatic (Hardcodes a value to get)
+	* XXXSetValueDictionary (list of key values, of value on path == key, then write value)

  * Introduce new module : Conditions
     * Extend MappingScopeComposite with a slot for Condition